dylanmckay/protocol/README.md

 ## Under the hood

 The most interesting part here is the [`protocol::Parcel`](https://docs.rs/protocol/0.3.4/protocol/trait.Parcel.html) trait.
-Any type that implements this trait can then be serialised to and from a byte stream.
+Any type that implements this trait can then be serialized to and from a byte stream.
 All primitive types, standard collections, tuples, and arrays implement this trait.

 This crate becomes particularly useful when you define your own `Parcel` types.
 You can use `#[derive(Protocol)]` to do this, or you can use the `define_composite_type!` macro instead.
 Note that in order for a type to implement `Parcel`, it must also implement `Clone`, `Debug`, and `PartialEq`.